tikv/website/content/blog/how-tikv-accesses-data.md

 ---
-title: How TiKV accesses data
+title: How TiKV reads and writes
 date: 2019-12-06
 author: Tang Liu
 ---